C.1 Monetary benefits received in accordance with applicable internationally agreed ABS instruments

 Anticipate confidentiality issues during non-disclosure agreements negotiations

-For some countries confidentiality issues are an important obstacle to report on monetary benefits as information on monetary benefits may be difficult to report due to non-disclosure agreements (NDA) that restrict parties to disclose confidential information included in the MAT and other ABS-related documents.
+14. For some countries confidentiality issues are an important obstacle to report on monetary benefits as information on monetary benefits may be difficult to report due to non-disclosure agreements (NDA) that restrict parties to disclose confidential information included in the mutually agreed terms and other ABS-related documents.
 Confidential information usually includes trade secrets like new methods, formulas or designs.
-In the case of commercial utilization of GR or aTK, information on monetary benefits is also sensitive and usually declared as confidential.
-On the other hand, based on some interviews with ABS experts from the private sector, confidentiality issues would be prevented if those are discussed and agreed at an early stage of MAT negotiations and if aggregated data is reported.
-To this end, standardized language can be included in non-disclosure agreements that explicitly allows the recipient of the confidential information to report on benefits received, at the aggregate level, in their national reports under the CBD and the NP.
+In the case of commercial utilization of genetic resources or associated traditional knowledge, information on monetary benefits is also sensitive and usually declared as confidential.
+On the other hand, based on some interviews with ABS experts from the private sector, confidentiality issues would be prevented if those are discussed and agreed at an early stage of mutually agreed terms negotiations and if aggregated data is reported.
+To this end, standardized language can be included in non-disclosure agreements that explicitly allows the recipient of the confidential information to report on benefits received, at the aggregate level, in their national reports under the CBD and the Nagoya Protocol, while fully respecting confidentiality of the agreement

 Develop a national repository where all information in the reporting process on benefits is stored and information is managed

-In case various beneficiaries directly receive monetary benefits from the user, in an independent and decentralized manner, collecting aggregate data will be challenging.
-The alternative in case of multiple recipients of monetary benefits is to implement a mechanism (e.g. an online tool) to compile at the national level the information related to the effective amount and date of those payments and include in the MAT clauses related to the user’s obligation to report to just one centralized national authority on monetary benefits shared directly with multiple beneficiaries.
+15. In case various beneficiaries directly receive monetary benefits from the user, in an independent and decentralized manner, collecting aggregate data will be challenging.
+The alternative in case of multiple recipients of monetary benefits is to implement a mechanism (e.g. an online tool) with relevant national safeguards to compile at the national level the information related to the effective amount and date of those payments and include in the mutually agreed terms clauses related to the user’s obligation to report to just one centralized national authority on monetary benefits shared directly with multiple beneficiaries.

-This data will be collected through national reports as per the timing of those reports.
-Parties could share data through their national CHMs or through their ABS CHs and other national data portals on an annual basis.
+18. This data will be collected through national reports as per the timing of those reports.
+Parties could share data through their national CHMs or through their ABS clearing houses and other national data portals on an annual basis.

-As mentioned above national data compilation may be challenging due to the existing systems for recording data, confidentiality issues and national capacity.
+22. As mentioned above national data compilation for bilateral benefit-sharing may be challenging due to the existing systems for recording data, confidentiality issues and national capacity and given that the collection of benefit-sharing data was not mandatory or foreseen under the Nagoya Protocol

-Global/ regional scale indicator can be disaggregated to national level: Yes
+(a) Global/ regional scale indicator can be disaggregated to national level: ☒

-National data is collated to form global indicator: Yes
+(b) National data is collated to form global indicator: ☒

 N/A

-This data may also be reported in the national reports under the Nagoya Protocol on Access and Benefit-sharing and data sources to be identified for the International Treaty on Plant Genetic Resources for Food and Agriculture and other multilateral mechanisms on ABS (DSI, BBNJ).
+28. This data may also be reported in the national reports under the Nagoya Protocol on Access and Benefit-sharing and data sources to be identified, for the International Treaty on Plant Genetic Resources for Food and Agriculture and other multilateral mechanisms on ABS (such as Digital Sequence Information, BBNJ and others) for the Parties to such instruments.

 No

-Countries should be able to disaggregate the information by monetary benefits received by different beneficiaries recognized in their national legislation and report on benefits received by IPLCs.
+29. Countries should be able to disaggregate the information by monetary benefits received by different beneficiaries recognized in their national legislation and report on benefits received by indigenous peoples and local communities and by ABS instrument.

 SCBD